 The screenplay, for Roget Ebert, at least according to what I read on Wikipedia, was too complex, and I would have to agree.
 I found William Hurt’s performance less than engaging.
 Limp, actually.
 I found the whole WWII thing uninteresting.
 The abduction seemed outrageous.
 I didn’t care for the father.
 I was glad he drowned.
 I wanted to drown everybody, in fact—the whole cast and the crew, and Hollywood itself—and got through the movie, finally, only be drowning myself, so to speak, in scotch.

-In the essay, Hurt basically plagiarized the script from the movie, substituting WWII for the “Hollywood war” between actors and agents and studios, everybody vying, and fighting against each other, for the best scripts.
+In the essay, Hurt basically plagiarized the script from the movie, using it as an analogy for the “Hollywood war” between actors and agents and studios, everybody vying and fighting against each other for the best scripts and roles.
 Obviously, for the last two decades or more, William Hurt had been on the losing side of this battle.
-The only connection that was not clearly drawn in the script for “A Time of Destiny” and those in his so-called real life, at least as suggested in his terrible essay, was that between the two unknown brothers.
+The only connection that was not clearly drawn in “A Time of Destiny” and his so-called real life, at least as suggested in his terrible essay, was the relationship between the two unknown brothers.
 But it didn’t matter.